swapsid/swapsid/README.md

-👋 Hi, I’m Swapnil Siddharth, a CS grad from University of Galway.

-👀 I’m am experienced in data analytics, data engineering and web development.

-🌱 I’m currently learning deep learning, reinforcement learning and visualization story-telling.

-💞️ I’m looking to collaborate on anything related to data.

-📫 How to reach me: swapsid@outlook.com and linked: linkedin.com/in/swapsid/
+How to reach me: swapsid01@gmail.com and linkedIn: linkedin.com/in/swapsid/ Read my articles on Medium: https://medium.com/@swapsid_

 <!---
 swapsid/swapsid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.